 Here are some answers to frequently asked questions about vaginal cancer.

-A: Certain factors can make 1 woman more likely to get vaginal cancer than another woman.
+Certain factors can make one woman more likely to get vaginal cancer than another woman.
 These are called risk factors.
 A woman can have all of the risk factors and still not get the disease.
 Or she can have no known risk factors and still get vaginal cancer.
-Doctors are not exactly sure what causes vaginal cancer, but these are some things that may increase risk:
+Healthcare providers are not exactly sure what causes vaginal cancer, but these are some things that may increase risk:

 Age.
 Women over the age of 60 are more at risk for vaginal squamous cell carcinoma.

 HPV infection.
-Women infected with certain types of human papillomavirus (HPV) may be at higher risk of getting vaginal squamous cell cancer.
+Women infected with certain types of human papillomavirus (HPV) are at higher risk of getting vaginal cancer.
 High-risk sexual behavior, such as having many sexual partners, can increase a woman's risk for HPV infection.
 The risk is even higher if a woman with HPV has a suppressed immune system from HIV/AIDS or another immune system problem.
 This makes it harder for the body to fight the HPV infection.

 Cervical cancer.
 The cervix is the lower end of the uterus.
 Having cervical cancer increases the risk for squamous cell carcinoma of the vagina.
 Having precancerous conditions of the cervix may also increase this risk.
 This is thought to be because cervical and vaginal cancers share similar risk factors.

 Smoking.
-As with many other cancers, smoking may increase the risk of vaginal cancer.
+As with many other cancers, smoking increases the risk of vaginal cancer.

 DES.
 Women whose mothers took the drug diethylstilbestrol (DES) when pregnant with them are at higher risk for getting clear cell adenocarcinoma of the vagina.

 Vaginal adenosis.
-This is a change in cells lining the vagina.
-This change makes them look more like cells found in areas of the uterus.
+This is a change in cells lining the vagina that increases the risk of clear cells adenocarcinoma.
+This change makes them look more like cells found in areas of the uterus, cervix, and/or fallopian tubes.
 Adenosis happens in almost all women who were exposed to DES while in utero.
 In women not exposed to DES who have adenosis, the risk for clear cell adenocarcinoma still exists, but is very low.